meteor/meteor/content/testing.md

 <h3 id="driver-packages">Driver packages</h3>

-- Test modes involve a client (typically a browser) connecting to the app, then launching a test driver.

-- Most drivers display some kind of UI for passing and failing tests and can be used to drive a TDD process or develop tests.
-[SS]

-- Console drivers simply log the test results to the client console and are typically driven by a phantomjs process

 A test driver is a mini-application that runs in place of your app and runs each of your defined tests (each of which `import` relevant sections of your app), whilst reporting the results in some kind of user interface.

-There are two main kinds of test driver packages; web-reporters which are Meteor applications and display a special test reporting web UI that you can view the test results in; and console-reporters that run completely on the command-line and are primary used for automated testing like [continuous integration](#ci) [XXX: we should probably explain more about how phantom is involved in command-line testing?]
+There are two main kinds of test driver packages:
+  -web-reporters which are Meteor applications and display a special test reporting web UI that you can view the test results in [include a SS]

+  - console-reporters that run completely on the command-line and are primary used for automated testing like [continuous integration](#ci) (as we'll see, typically PhantomJS is used to drive such tests).

 While developing your app, chances are you'll want to run unit tests against a web reporter; for our example we will use a reporter that renders to Mocha's default web UI.
 We can add the driver simply by adding the [`avital:mocha`](https://atmospherejs.com/avital/mocha) package to our app.